Why Gift Baskets Sell Slowly in Your Store

 Many retail owners and managers who seek my help start the initial process of selling gift baskets as a great idea, and it is great.

-The opportunity to sell many items in one grouping results in higher sales, which is the goal.
+The opportunity to sell many items in one collection results in higher sales, which is the goal.
 What’s not so great is placing the goal onto an untrained employee’s shoulders.
-Such a person wants to achieve, but without supplies and a blueprint for reaching the goal, the only thing that will be achieved is lost time, lost revenue, and possibly one less employee due to trauma.
+Such a person wants to achieve, but without supplies and a blueprint for reaching the goal, the only thing that will occur is lost time, lost revenue, and possibly one less employee due to trauma.

 The other side of the slow-selling equation is marketing.
 New product offerings need revelry and a call to action.
 Customers want a reason to come to your store to see and buy items that make gift giving easy.